Walmart helps push Cruise’s latest investment round to $2.75B – TechCrunch

 The company said it has a post-money valuation of more than $30 billion.
 Walmart and several unnamed institutional investors added capital to a $2 billion equity round announced back in January that was led by Microsoft.
 The companies didn’t disclose Walmart’s exact investment.
 Cruise, the autonomous vehicle subsidiary of GM, is also backed by Honda, Softbank Vision Fund and funds managed by T. Rowe Price.

 Cruise has long been viewed — and described itself — as a company solely focused on launching a commercial scale robotaxi service.
-However, comments from Walmart CEO John Furner in a blog post published Thursday suggest that laser focus continues to widened beyond robotaxis and San Francisco.
+However, comments from Walmart CEO John Furner in a blog post published Thursday suggest that laser focus continues to widen beyond robotaxis and San Francisco.

-“The investment will aid our work towards developing a last-mile delivery ecosystem that’s fast, low-cost and scalable,” Furner wrote in a blog post published Thursday morning.
+“The investment will aid our work towards developing a last-mile delivery ecosystem that’s fast, low-cost and scalable,” Furner wrote.
 He later wrote “this investment is a marker for us.”

 Cruise has experimented with delivery over the past several years even as its efforts around robotaxis took most of its attention and resources.
 For instance, Cruise and DoorDash completed in 2019 a delivery pilot in San Francisco.
 And when the COVID-19 pandemic swept into North America, prompting government lockdowns, Cruise paused its testing in San Francisco and started delivering prepared meals for two food banks.